 Once you get a little practice with meditation, you can do it no matter no matter where you are.
 Think of it as a tool in your self care arsenal that you can take out out whether you’re at home, at work, in your car, or in a doctor’s office.
 Even taking a minutes or two to meditate in the midst of a stressful situation can be very helpful.

-But to get the most relaxation and stress reduction benefits, you should make it a part of your daily routine.
+But to get the most relaxation and stress reduction benefits, you should make meditation a part of your daily routine.

 There are many different types of meditations you can explore.
 One of the easiest places to start (and my personal favorites) are either guided meditations or breathing meditations.
 For guided meditation you should investigate apps like Calm, Abide or Headspace on your smartphone or tablet.

 All of these have free daily guided meditations you can use to give it a try.
 Each app also has a paid option for even lengthier meditation practices.
 This is probably the best option for you if you enjoy the daily practice of this type of meditation.
 The meditations will gradually get longer and more intense.
 I like to use the body scans and sleep stories on hard days.